 But over the years, the web has evolved to become more intuitive and interactive.
 There are many different ways that we can access and consume the education that is available to us.
-So if you’re considering learning something new, you might be wondering what the best way to do it is.
+So if you’re considering learning something new or trying to take online language lessons you might be wondering what the best way to do it is.

 The answer will depend on a few different factors, such as your own learning style, the subject you’re studying, and how quickly you need to learn.

 One of the oldest ways to share information online has been through a webpage filled with words.
 While in the 1990s and early 2000s, they may have been purely text-based, today, you’ll also find photographs and diagrams to make it easier to comprehend the topic.

 This is great for sharing both simple and complex ideas, which is why this format is used for everything from sponge cake recipes to peer-reviewed medical studies.

 If you find that you can comprehend information well by reading or you prefer to take your learning at your own pace, then text guides are one of the best options available to you.
 They can also be combined with other forms of content to enhance your learning even further.

 Another great use for text guides is being able to keep referring back to them.
 If you’re using Microsoft Excel and you need to know how to create a pivot table, then you might read a guide in one window and have your spreadsheet open in the other.
 As you complete each step, you can check what’s next in the guide so you don’t have to work from memory.